atlregional/arc-activitysim/README.md

 for testing the operation of the model, especially on more limited platforms.

-To facilitate testing, data for a smaller slice of the region (just Fulton County) can be downloaded with this Python script (also available as [fetch-fulton.py](./scripts/fetch-fulton.py)):
+To facilitate testing, data for a smaller slice of the region is available.
+This test data includes just Fulton County, which has 1,296 zones; this is a small enough area to run the model on a laptop or within the CI testing infrastructure, as it will require only about 6GB of RAM to to store the skims in memory, and another 1 or 2 GB for the rest of the model.
+But this area is still large enough to provide a meaningful test of the model, with enough zones to exercise the model's capabilities and complexity.
+The Fulton County data can be downloaded with this Python script (also available as [fetch-fulton.py](./scripts/fetch-fulton.py)):

 ```python